Home

 Rebecca's Question: I have filed for divorce and the local sheriff has been trying to serve the papers but we are unable to locate him.
 How do I publish the divorce in the newspaper?

 Brette's Answer: You usually need a court order to be able to serve by publication.
-Call the court clerk and ask how to proceed.
+Contact the court clerk to find out how to proceed.

 How do I serve him by publication if I don't know where he is?